The Best Surety Bond Companies for 2026

 Company Reputation & Financial Strength

 Established in 2018, Jet Insurance Company is fairly new to the surety industry.
 However, Jet’s team comes with several years of surety experience.
-With Jet’s experience and early strong showing, AM Best has afforded the company a Financial Strength Rating of A– (Excellent) and a Long-Term Issuer of Credit Rating of bbb+ (Good).
-AM Best describes Jet’s balance sheet strength as strong.
+With Jet’s experience and early strong showing, AM Best upgraded the company in late 2024 to a Financial Strength Rating of A– (Excellent) and a Long-Term Issuer Credit Rating of a- (Excellent), assessing its balance sheet strength as very strong.
+Following Jet’s acquisition by Amherst Specialty Insurance Company in December 2025, these ratings were placed under review with developing implications as the company integrates with its new parent organization.

-This rating also takes into consideration Jet’s level of risk-adjusted capitalization, measured by Best’s Capital Adequacy Ratio (BCAR), which analyzes the company’s targeted business plan to write nearly all commercial surety bond types with a smaller portion attributed to probate, fidelity, and contract.
+These ratings also take into consideration Jet’s level of risk-adjusted capitalization, measured by Best’s Capital Adequacy Ratio (BCAR), which analyzes the company’s targeted business plan to write nearly all commercial surety bond types with a smaller portion attributed to probate, fidelity, and contract.

-Jet Insurance Company’s AM Best rating is likely to continue to improve in the future with increased written business and a diversified business profile.
-As the financial strength improves, Jet will begin to offer larger contract bonds for its contractor clientele.
+Jet Insurance Company’s AM Best rating is likely to continue to evolve with increased written business and a diversified business profile.
+Following its addition to the U.S. Treasury’s Circular 570 in late 2024, Jet has already expanded its capacity to offer larger contract bonds for its contractor clientele, including those required for federal projects.

 Claims